ABRG-Models/OMM_NeuroMuscular/batch_scripts/expt_scsum_vs_targetpos/README.md

 Reverting FEF->SC_d connection to regular GaussianKernel to see if it was part of the solution.
 Would like as few WG connections as possible to find out those that are critical.

+WG6
+---

+Further to WG5, revert the SC_deep recurrent connection to a regular GaussianKernel.